LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### Pointer Arithmetic

-Pointer arithmetic shall be limited to just array objects.
+Pointer arithmetic and comparison shall be limited to just array objects and within the bounds of said array object.
-The most prefered arithmetic method is using the `[]` operator.
+The most prefered arithmetic method is using the `[]` operator to access elements.
 It is explicit in saying it is done on an array and at this index.
 The index should be validated that is it within bounds, and that overflows have not occured.
-Failure to conduct proper pointer arithmetic is very damaging and can result in vulnerabilities.
-You do not need to account for the size of the elements when indexing it is handled automatically.
+You do not need to account for the size of the elements when indexing since it is handled automatically.
-`struct_array + 1` will go one index forward while `struct_array + sizeof(struct)` will index forward the count that is the struct's size, so you do not go one index forward.
+`struct_array + 1` will go one index forward while `struct_array + sizeof(struct)` will index forward the the struct's size, so you do not go one index forward.
 MISRA C rules 17.1 - 17.4 explain some rules on what is best.
-In summary array indexing shall be the only form of pointer arithmetic, and pointer arithmetic shall only be done within arrays.

 ### 10. Compile with the most pedantic compiler settings with no warnings and check daily with static analyzers